Code-Institute-Submissions/ConRdav-pp4-three-lions_JulyResub/README.md

 	- Read posts.
 	- Update posts - either their own, using the edit post option, or others’, by commenting and/or liking their posts.
 	- Delete posts (only those which they have created themselves).

+Additionally, users are given the option to edit and maintain their profile, which gives a brief introduction to any readers.

 When users decide to create a post, they are prompted to provide a unique title of their choosing, their post content, and an excerpt to contextualise their post.